 Why commercial-scale wind power is the only wind power that makes sense

 As I explained last week, there is a tremendous economy-of-scale with wind power.
 Since the early 1970s, when the modern wind power era emerged following the 1973 oil embargo, wind turbines have gotten larger and larger -- from a few kilowatts (peak output) then to a few megawatts today.
-This is because doubling the output of a wind turbine doesn’t come close to doubling the cost.
-Larger wind turbines produce far more cost-effective electricity than smaller wind turbines.

 By combining multiple wind turbines into larger wind-power developments (wind farms), the necessary maintenance needs can be aggregated.
 Wind turbines have moving parts and require regular servicing.
 From a business standpoint, it’s hard to justify sending out a repair technician to service just one machine; servicing a few dozen turbines makes much better business sense.